 In short, there’s only one way to work in Mexico legally.

 The requirements are clear.

-Even if you are planning to start your own business in Mexico, you will need a work permit.
-The only exception?
-If you are offering online services only.
+If you are planning to start your own business in Mexico, you may need a work permit.
+Exceptions?
+If you are offering online services only OR if you offer services based out of your home country.
 Work permits are granted to people who are sponsored by companies in Mexico.
 Another way to obtain a work permit is through foreign companies with operations in Mexico.

 The good news?

 If you have a specific skill set, it will be relatively easy to get a work permit.
 Particularly, one that is in short supply.

 Before applying for a work permit you should know:

 - Many local jobs still require a working knowledge of or fluency in Spanish.